We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Here are 8 additional tips to boost fertility and sperm count/quality:

-- Lead a healthy lifestyle: Unhealthy lifestyle practices impair your overall health, including fertility (
+- Lead a healthy lifestyle.
+Unhealthy lifestyle practices impair your overall health, including fertility (

 55, 56, 57).

-- Limit your alcohol intake: Avoid heavy alcohol consumption, as it may reduce testosterone levels and impair semen quality (
+- Limit your alcohol intake.
+Avoid heavy alcohol consumption, as it may reduce testosterone levels and impair semen quality (

-- Get enough folate: A few studies indicate that a low intake of folate may impair semen quality (
+- Get enough folate.
+A few studies indicate that a low intake of folate may impair semen quality (

-- Get adequate sleep: Getting adequate sleep is vital to maintaining your health.
+- Get adequate sleep.
+Getting adequate sleep is vital to maintaining your health.
 Restricted or excessive sleep has also been linked to poor semen quality (

-- Snack on walnuts: Eating a lot of antioxidant-rich foods, such as walnuts, seems to benefit fertility (
+- Snack on walnuts.
+Eating a lot of antioxidant-rich foods, such as walnuts, seems to benefit fertility (

-- Consider supplements: Antioxidant supplements also seem to work.
+- Consider supplements.
+Antioxidant supplements also seem to work.
 Some evidence suggests that coenzyme Q10 improves semen quality (

-- Avoid eating too much soy: Soy is rich in isoflavones, which are associated with lower semen quality (
+- Avoid eating too much soy.
+Soy is rich in isoflavones, which are associated with lower semen quality (

-Infertility affects many men around the world.
+Infertility is fairly common and affects many men worldwide.